Chosen Name Policy

 Office of the Registrar, 785-532-6254, email@example.com

-The Office of Student Life and the LGBT Resource Center are also supportive resources for students with questions regarding the chosen name Policy.
+Student Support & Accountability and the LGBT Resource Center are also supportive resources for students with questions regarding the chosen name Policy.

 For employee record questions: